What is your greatest musical passion?

 They're all holy, but I get so excited for Reformation Sunday.
 We are always reforming as people of faith and it's inspiring to recognize that...plus, who doesn't love belting out the traditional Martin Luther hymn, A Mighty Fortress is Our God?

 Lauren is a Diaconal Minister called by ECLC to engage our congregation in ministry in the world through justice, service, and advocacy.
 A native of Detroit and graduate of St. Olaf College and Luther Seminary, Lauren's passion is transformational relationship through outreach.
-When she isn't engaging in advocacy with the congregation, she is at home with her wife advocating for their two-year-old to eat his vegetables.
+When she isn't engaging in advocacy with the congregation, she is at home with her wife advocating for their children to eat their vegetables.

 Why is it important for every generation to worship together?